smmbll/react-d3-components/README.md

 # React D3 Components

-A sandbox with examples of integrating D3 and React.
+A sandbox with examples of integrating D3 with React.

   npm install
   npm start